elangovana/prostate_cancer/README.md

  `R --no-save --args ./training_data  _training.csv ./FinalScoringSet _FinalScoringSet.csv  outdir < run_survivalanalysisriskscore_test_mode.R`

 - All errors would be logged in the runall.log file, found in the output directory specified in the argument
-- If the run is successful, the submission file submission1a.csv, can be in the subfolder survivalanalysis_risk_scorer... within the output directory
+- If the run is successful, the submission file submission1a.csv, can be found in the subfolder survivalanalysis_risk_scorer... within the output directory